googleforgames/global-multiplayer-demo/services/frontend-api/README.md

 # For Local development

-Please setup .env file with the following variables:
+Please create a .env file in the same with the following variables:

 ```bash
 CLIENT_ID=<CLIENT_ID>.apps.googleusercontent.com